-Whereas the image configuration contains generic information that universally holds for all semantic containers derived from an image, the container configuration (usually provided in a file named init.trig) holds the container-specific configuration for each instance.
-Note that providing a container configuration is optional.
+While the image configuration contains all informations that holds true for all semantic containers started from an image, the container configuration (usually provided in a file named "init.trig") contains container-specific configuration for each instance.
+Note, that providing an container configuration is optional.

-The container configuration file consist of several named RDF Graphs as follows:
+The container configuration file consist of several named RDF Graphs as the following:

-- (1) The named graph :BaseConfiguration, which consists of two resources: - (a) :ContainerConfigurationInstance, which contains the general information about the container, such as: title, description, creator, contributor; providing this resource is mandatory. - (b) :DataConfigurationInstance, which contains the information about data contained within a semantic container; providing this resource is optional. - (2) The named graph : UsagePolicy

-- (a) Lists the usage policy of the container. - (b) Output data from this container will be delivered with this usage policy. - (c) All incoming/contributing data must conform with this policy. - (3) The named graph :DataModel - (a) Provides information on the RDF data model used within the container - (b) Can be empty, only used if the data is in RDF serializations (or can be mapped to its RDF format using mapping in named graph: :DataMapping) and the container interoperability is in Semantic level. - (4) The named graph :DataConstraint - (a) Provides constraints of the RDF data model used within the container. - (b) To make sure that the incoming data conforms with the data model described in :DataModel. - (c) Can be empty, only used if the data is in RDF serializations (or can be mapped to its RDF format using mapping in named graph: :DataMapping) and for containers with Semantic level interoperability. - (5) The named graph : DataMapping - (a) Provides the mapping between the original data format (e.g., CSV) to the RDF data model described in :DataModel - (b) Can be empty, only used if the data is in non-RDF serializations and the container interoperability is in Semantic level.
+- (1) The named graph ":BaseConfiguration", which consists of two resources: - (a) :ContainerConfigurationInstance, which contains the general information about the container, such as: title, description, creator, contributor; providing this resource is mandatory - (b) :DataConfigurationInstance, which contains the information about data contained within a semantic container; providing this resource is optional - (2) The named graph ": UsagePolicy" - (a) Listing the usage policy of the container - (b) Output data from this container will be delivered with this usage policy - (c) All incoming/contributing data must conform to this policy - (3) The named graph ":DataModel" - (a) Provides information of the RDF data model used within the container - (b) Can be empty, only used if the data is in RDF serializations (or can be mapped to its RDF format using mapping in named graph: ":DataMapping") and the container interoperability is in Semantic level. - (4) The named graph ":DataConstraint" - (a) Provides constraints of the RDF data model used within the container - (b) To make sure that the incoming data conform to the data model described in ":DataModel" - (c) Can be empty, only used if the data is in RDF serializations (or can be mapped to its RDF format using mapping in named graph: ":DataMapping") and the container interoperability is in Semantic level. - (5) The named graph ":DataMapping" - (a) Provides the mapping between the original data format (e.g., CSV) to the RDF data model described in ":DataMode1" - (b) Can be empty, only used if the data is in non-RDF serializations and the container interoperability is in Semantic level.